A recent study investigated if good bacteria in a particular formulation can reach the gut unmodified to colonise and produce health benefits.

 The study found that Symprove also increased the anti-inflammatory markers IL-6 and IL-10 and decreased the levels of inflammatory chemokines IL-8, MCP-1 and CXCL10, which are linked to inflammatory conditions and viral infections.

 Several health conditions, including irritable bowel syndrome, are found to have a lack of bacteria called firmicutes and actinobacteria and Symprove was shown to increase the levels of these good bacteria.
+It is also very important to know the influence of probiotics vs prebiotics for particular gut health problems.
+So VitaLiving has a valuable article about this.
+Click here to take a look.

 Barry Smith, Symprove Limited Founder and Chairmen commented, “Our research over the last 20 years has pushed to understand more about the microbiome and the essential role it plays in our overall health.
 This new research demonstrates the impact live and active probiotics can have on the body beyond the gut.”